Students who complete the M.S. degree program in geosciences will:

 - Develop testable research goals and implement experimental tests.

-Applicants must satisfy the general admission requirements of the Graduate School.
-They must also be approved by the graduate advisor and satisfy the following requirements:
+In addition, applicants to graduate program in geosciences must also be approved by the graduate advisor and satisfy the following requirements:

 - A bachelor’s degree in natural science, physical science, mathematics, or engineering.